MrBunsy/3DPrintedClocks/README.md

 Documentation is lacking as this is a hobby project and I'm easily distracted.
 This readme aims to provide a general overview and the code is commented with my intentions throughout.
 However a fairly good understanding of how a clock works is assumed, so I'd recommend at least skim-reading The Modern Clock if you are interested in using it to produce your own clock.

 Note: it turns out "arbor", in its horological sense, doesn't have a "u".
 This change is rolling out slowly throughout the codebase.
+There are also two styles of code format throughout, where newer and refactored code is attempting to adhere to PEP8 and more conventional python norms.
+My day job is in C/C++ and it shows.

 ## Licence
 This source describes Open Hardware and is licensed under the CERN-OHL-S v2.